 A patron may purchase the lost title for replacement, or a newer edition of that title.
 In addition, at the LRC Manager’s discretion a similar title of comparable value may be purchased in lieu of the lost book fee.

 Failure to return the book, or pay the lost book fee, will result in suspension of ability to obtain diploma and transcripts.

 Employees are also subjected to the same Fine and Lost book fee guidelines above.

 Payment in person can be made at the Business Office.

 Patrons are expected to keep track of the due date of borrowed materials.
 Two weeks before the end of each semester the LRC staff will attempt to notify patrons regarding overdue library materials.
 Patrons are expected to return items promptly upon notification.
 Any items not returned promptly may be subject to lost item fees.

 Suspension of Borrowing Privileges

 All patrons are subject to suspension of library borrowing privileges.
 Borrowing Privileges may be suspended for non-payment of lost book fees or willful destruction of library materials.
-Faculty borrowing of books may be suspended, but suspension of privileges will not apply to audiovisual materials.
+Faculty borrowing of books may be suspended.

 Faculty who feel the suspension of a given student’s borrowing privileges negatively impacts a course assignment will have the option of borrowing a book on behalf of the student.
 The faculty member will be solely responsible for the return of the item, as well as any fines accrued.